 Different facial expressions while crying: Many babies with colic will either tightly close their eyes while crying, or do the opposite and open their eyes very wide during a crying spell.
 They might also furrow their brow, or even hold their breath for short periods during colic, causing their faces to turn red.

 Bowel activity may increase: Does your baby have gas or spit up during their cries?
-Since digestive issues can often be a cause of baby colic, you might find your baby to be extra gassy or have more spit up than usual if they have colic.
+Since digestive issues can often be a cause of colic in babies, you might find your baby to be extra gassy or have more spit-up than usual if they have it.
 Additionally, gas results from swallowed air during prolonged crying.

-Although colic can feel like a mystery because it comes out of nowhere, there are a handful of things that doctors believe to cause or contribute to colic in babies.
+Although it can feel like a mystery because it comes out of nowhere, and no-one seems sure what causes colic, there are a handful of things that doctors think causes colic in babies.

 While your baby is born with a mechanism to block out sights and sounds around them to ensure they get enough sleep and nourishment, this mechanism disappears around 1 month old.
 That’s why colic usually begins at 3 or 4 weeks old.
 Think about it, your baby just spent close to a year safely inside the womb.
 The outside world is full of new sounds, lights, sensations, and people - it’s easy for your baby to feel overwhelmed and overstimulated.
 They release that stress by crying (a lot.).